A Decatur Motorcycle Accident Attorney On Your Side

 Distracted Driving is a Leading Cause of Motorcycle Accidents

 A common slogan for motorcyclists and cyclists alike is “share the road,” meaning that the drivers of traditional motor vehicles, in addition to the drivers of large trucks and other vehicles, must be attentive to persons who are riding on two wheels.
 Unfortunately, this is not always the case, and one of the leading causes is distracted driving.
 According to the CDC, distracted driving leads to 9 deaths each day in the United States.
-In 2019 alone, over 3,100 people were killed and more than 424,000 injured in crashes that involved distracted drivers.
+Here in Georgia, the Governor’s Office of Highway Safety’s 2024 report reveals that nearly 1 in 5 Georgia drivers (19.6%) were observed engaging in distractions behind the wheel—such as talking, texting, dialing, or eating—according to a statewide observational survey.
+While confirmed distracted driving contributed to 4.4% of all fatal crashes in Georgia, this is likely undercounted, as many distraction-related incidents go undocumented.

 Distracted driving is engaging in any behavior that negatively impacts a driver’s ability to pay attention to the road and to drive safely.
 Examples of distracted driving include: